danielabar/meblog/src/markdown/rails-slack-app-part1.md

 We need to create an "Add to Slack" link that will be displayed on the home page of the Rails app.
 When the user clicks on it, they will be taken to Slack where they will be asked if they agree to authenticate Retro Pulse (which will add the app to their chosen Slack Workspace).

-Add a WelcomeController with only an index method.
+Add a `WelcomeController` with an `index` method.
 The method is empty as we'll just be using conventions to display the associated welcome index view:

 ```ruby
 # app/controllers/welcome_controller.rb